thedges/PSChatBotPack/README.md

     3. Publish the community.

-8. Give your bot user permission to relevant objects and classes (Optional).
-If using the demo bot packaged with the package, the following permissions will need to be added to the permission set: sfdc.chatbot.service.permset
+8. Give your bot user permission to relevant objects and classes.
+A permission set named "PSChatBotPack" should exist that is configured with the below permissions.
+Utilize this permset to assign to your bot user of if using the Basic Bot User, make sure to update the "sfdc.chatbot.service.permset" to include the following permissions:

     1. Object Permissions
         1. Case: READ (fields: Subject, Status, Priority)
         2. Chat Transcript: READ (fields: Contact Name)